piglovesyou/graphql-let/README.md

 # you to specify a normal relative path without glob symbols (`**`) like this.
 schemaEntrypoint: schema.graphqls
 schemaEntrypoint: lib/schema.graphqls

+# "silent", optional. `false` by default.
+# Pass `true` if you want to suppress all standard output from graphql-let.
+silent: false
 ```

 Simple example: